 43-30036 and passed into the hands of the Belgian authorities and began his civilian life in Belgium, thethe Royal Antwerpen Aéroclub , registered OO - JOE.

 An Englishman bought the aircraft in the 1970s.

-Restored to her original colors by the vintage restoration Company Sky 4 Aviation in England, she returned to France late 2013.
+Restored in its original colors by the old aircraft restoration company Sky 4 Aviation in England, it returned to France in late 2013.

 The 12th TRS

 The 12th TRS during World War II: In Operation Overlord to daylight with General Patton "

 12th TRS is a squadron of the US Air Force dedicated to tactical reconnaissance.

 It was equipped with a diverse fleet during the second World War: A - 20 Havoc, 1942

 P 51/F-6 c Mustang, 1942 then P-51/F-6 d Mustang, 1943-1946

 Upon their arrival in England late 1942, pilots followed intensive training with the RAF.